 Remember that trees are highly valued in our community.
 Follow these steps to make sure that trees near your garden are protected.
+Boulevard Gardening is considered minor landscaping and is therefore exempt from the Tree Protection Bylaw.
+Major landscaping involving significant excavation will require approval from Urban Forestry.
+Please email treepermits@saskatoon.ca.

 - If your garden is within 3 m (9.8') of trees, carefully hand dig your garden, and don't disturb or damage tree roots.
 Do not rototill within 3 m (9.8') of trees. - Do not pile soil or add other materials within 60 cm (2') of trees.
-Lightly top dress with compost or mulch only. - Do not attach signs, trellises, or other structures to trees. - If you wish, request a City-planted tree through this form.
+Lightly top dress with compost or mulch only. - Do not attach signs, trellises, or other structures to trees. - If you are interested in the City planting a tree in your boulevard, please visit our website to learn more about our planting programs.
 To maintain planting and maintenance standards, only trees or shrubs planted by City staff are allowed. - Review the City's tree protection requirements for more information.